 If the demand for your external hip rotators is too great, your glute medius will fatigue and fail to do its job properly.
 As such, the entire leg will start to rotate inward, which can also look like your knees caving.

 In order to address weak glute medius muscles, there are specific exercises that will help you increase strength in this area.
 I’ll give you these exercises in the next section.

 some lifters also find their knees cave if they have a leg length discrepancy that causes them to squat uneven.

 Weight Is Too Heavy

-If you’re using a weight that is too heavy for you to handle then the body is going to breakdown at its weakest point first, which for you, may look like your knees caving inward.
+If you’re using a weight that is too heavy for you to handle, the body will break down at its weakest point first, which may look like your knees caving inward.

-If you’ve already identified that you have poor coordination, tight ankles, and weak external hip rotators, then the problem is only going to get worse as the load on the barbell gets heavier.
+If you’ve already identified that you have poor coordination, tight ankles, and weak external hip rotators, then the problem will only get worse as the load on the barbell gets heavier.

 7 Tips For Fixing Knee Valgus While Squatting

-Now that you understand why knee valgus occurs, let’s discuss the more practical solutions that you can start implementing into your squat training.
+Now that you understand why knee valgus occurs, let’s discuss the more practical solutions you can implement into your squat training.